The Evergreen State College will not tolerate sexual violence, including rape, sexual harassment or sexual assault.

 - The Grievance Officer - Complaints regarding violation of rules of conduct by Evergreen students should be directed to the Campus Grievance Office.
 The current Grievance Officer is Andrea Seabert-Olsen at 360-867-6891, email@example.com .

 These complaints will be processed in accordance with the College Governance and Grievance procedures.
-For more complete information concerning the judicial process, rights of the student who is the subject of the complaint, rights of the student bringing forward the complaint, and possible sanctions, click here.
 In the case of an alleged sexual assault, the student bringing the complaint forward has the right to be notified about the outcome of the judicial hearing and any sanctions imposed.
 There is no established time frame for filing a complaint; however survivors are urged to file a complaint as soon as possible.
 Sexual Misconduct/Assault allegations are covered under Harm/Harassment in the Student Conduct Code.

 - College Civil Rights Officer - The campus Civil Rights Officer is responsible for enforcing the college's commitment to promote, maintain and encourage a learning and work environment free from all forms of discrimination, including sexual harassment.